Umkus/docker-scratch/README.md

 # Docker scratch image

 Minimum viable Docker scratch image.

+Allows you to distribute your code in a slim docker image artifact, separate from the execution environment.

+# Why?

-It's convenient in case you package your software into a minimalistic data-images, that don't actually being run, but instead have their content referred via `volumes_from`.
+It's convenient in case you package your software into minimalistic data-images, that don't actually being run, but instead have their content referred to via `volumes_from` (after the container is created out of it).

-The only difference from the Docker Hub's native `scratch` image is addition of an empty (>1kb) binary that always returns `0`.
+The only difference from the Docker Hub's native `scratch` image is addition of an empty (>1kb) linux binary that always returns `0`.
-It's set as image's entrypoint, so it's alwasy safe to run the resulted image.
+It is set as image's entrypoint, so it's alwasy safe to run the resulted image and to create container out of it.

-This allows you to distribute your code in a slim docker image artifact separate from the execution environment.

 # Usage